redplanetlabs/specter/README.md

 # Specter [![Build Status](https://travis-ci.org/nathanmarz/specter.svg?branch=master)](http://travis-ci.org/nathanmarz/specter)

-Specter is a Clojure and ClojureScript library that – because of its far-ranging applicability – is hard to describe in just a few sentences.
+Specter is a Clojure and ClojureScript library that, because of its far-ranging applicability, is hard to describe in just a few sentences.
 At its core, Specter is a library for "composable navigation".
 Most commonly it is used for querying and transfoming nested data structures, but the concept generalizes far beyond that.
-Its effect is to enable you to write programs much more rapidly and in a much more maintainable way.
+Its effect is to enable you to write programs much more rapidly in a much more maintainable way.

 Here are three areas where Specter greatly improves Clojure programming:

-**Specter makes common tasks concise instead of cumbersome, and simple instead of complex**
+**Specter makes common tasks concise instead of cumbersome and simple instead of complex**

 Example 1: Increment every value in a map